vincentmakes/ComfoSense-Touch/README.md

 This software is inspired by the work of many others who successfully managed to replace the hardware bridge from Zehnder called "Comfoconnect LAN C" by an ESP32 + CAN transceiver, namely this one in particular : https://github.com/dardhal/comfoair-esp32 and leveraging the excellent work from Michael Arnauts on mapping the CAN frames : https://github.com/michaelarnauts/aiocomfoconnect

 This new device is meant to not only replace the ComfoConnect LAN but also the ComfoSense controller display which is the default display typically installed in the house to interact with the ComfoAir.
-On top of having a much better UI, it's been optimized to be very snappy and responsive - in contrast to the slowness of the ComfoSense C67.
+On top of having a much better UI, it's been optimized to be very snappy and responsive.

 From concept